oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 The approach using a challenge explicitly provided by the Authorization Server gives stronger replay attack detection guarantees, however support by the Authorization Server is OPTIONAL to simplify mandatory implementation requirements.
 The `jti` value is mandatory and hence acts as a default fallback.

+# Implementation Consideration

+## Authorization Server Metadata

+The Authorization Server SHOULD communicate support and requirement for authentication with Attestation-Based Client Authentication by using the value `attest_jwt_client_auth` in the `token_endpoint_auth_methods_supported` within its published metadata.

+The Authorization Server SHOULD communicate supported algorithms for client attestations by using `client_attestation_alg_values_supported` and `client_attestation_pop_alg_values_supported` within its published metadata.
+This enables the client to validate that its client attestation is understood by the Authorization Server prior to authentication.
+The client MAY try to get a new client attestation with different algorithms.

 # Appendix A IANA Considerations

 ## OAuth Parameters Registration